 Farwell’s House Chaplain is Mr Dan Harris who will play an important role in the spiritual development of the boys.
-In addition a very experienced tutor team of Mrs Caroline Burton (Deputy Head of House, Year 11), Miss Naomy Larkin (Year 9), Mr Ryan Vaughan (Year 10), Mr David Marks (Year 11), Mr Peter Scott (Year 12), Mrs Olivia Carter (Year 13) and Mrs Maria Molinero (Year 13) also help provide the high level of pastoral care that is synonymous with Farwell House.
+In addition a very experienced tutor team of Mrs Caroline Burton (Deputy Head of House, Year 11), Miss Naomy Larkin (Year 9), Mr Bevan Soga (Year 10), Mr David Marks (Year 11), Mr Peter Scott (Year 12) and Mrs Maria Molinero (Year 13) also help provide the high level of pastoral care that is synonymous with Farwell House.

 Farwell House aims to continue the finest traditions of Abbot Farwell with great emphasis on the three Cs – care, compassion and commitment – as its underlying ethos.